 As someone with an interest in sustainable real estate and infrastructure, you may have come across the term ‘GRESB’, and be wondering – exactly what is GRESB?
 In this article, we’ll explain the key things you need to know about GRESB, and why their reporting is an important tool in working towards a sustainable future for real estate.

 What is GRESB, and what do they do?

 Participants in GRESB assessments submit asset-level data relating to ESG indicators.
 In return, they receive detailed business intelligence of their comparative performance against their peers, as well as suggested actions they can take to improve their sustainability performance, and better communicate on the subject with investors.
 Investors use GRESB’s industry benchmarks and analytical tools to assess the ESG performance of their portfolios, engage with property managers, and meet increasingly demanding ESG reporting obligations.

-When the organisation launched in 2009, GRESB was an acronym for ‘Global Real Estate Sustainability Benchmark’.
-However, in 2015 the organisation expanded their interests into the ESG performance of infrastructure – including roads, railways, electricity distribution and communication systems – as well as sustainable real estate.
+When the organization launched in 2009, GRESB was an acronym for ‘Global Real Estate Sustainability Benchmark’.
+However, in 2015 the organization expanded their interests into the ESG performance of infrastructure – including roads, railways, electricity distribution and communication systems – as well as sustainable real estate.
 To reflect their new, wider interests, GRESB adopted the word as their name, and no longer use it as an acronym.

 Why GRESB matters

 In 2020, more than 1200 property companies, real estate investment trusts (REITs) and funds participated in the real estate benchmark, with over 120 investors using GRESB data to stay informed on their investments, and make decisions relating to the ESG performance of their portfolio.
 The asset value covered by GRESB in 2020 was more than USD $4.8 trillion.